-Ivanka Trump Says She Was ‘Blindsided’ by Reaction to Her Father’s Presidency
+Ivanka Trump Says She Was ‘Blindsided’ By Reaction to Her Father’s Presidency

 “I think some of the distractions and some of the verocity, I was a little blindsided by on a personal level,” Ivanka said.
 “But for me, I try to keep my head down, not listen to the noise, and just work really hard to make a positive impact in the lives of many people.”

-However, Ivanka noted that although it’s been “hard” for her, she still has it easier than most people.
+However, Ivanka noted that, although it’s been “hard” for her, she still has it easier than most people.
 “At the end of the day, if you want to think about difficult, it’s the factory worker who’s been laid off,” she said.
 “Difficult is the mother who’s lost a child to opioid abuse.
 So those are the real challenges, and I think that does put it in perspective for me.”
 With skillful PR maneuvering like that, maybe Ivanka should take over for Sean Spicer.